Achievements as a Journey not a Destination

 My son who had been my “hiking buddy” recently married and moved out of province, and I was very aware that I wasn’t ready to re-join the ladies hiking group that I am a member of without regaining my strength.
 I needed a plan.

-My driver’s license, debit card and health card were already in a small wallet attached to my keys and was laying on top of my gym bag.
+My driver’s license, debit card, and health card were already in a small wallet attached to my keys and were lying on top of my gym bag.

 My water bottle was ready to go, and I had the coins needed for the lockers.